 - act in a way that’s inappropriate for their age.

-Signs in babies and toddlers:
+Signs of emotional abuse in babies and toddlers:

 Babies and pre-school children who are being emotionally abused or neglected might: